SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-contextual-logging.md

 export class SpartacusModule {}
 ```

-The `ErrorHandlingModule.forRoot()` under the hood provides the Spartacus `CxErrorHandler` that extends the default Angular `ErrorHandler`.
-And thanks to that, all errors that occur during server-side rendering are passed to `LoggerService`, so these errors are logged with an appropriate context.
+Under the hood, the `ErrorHandlingModule.forRoot()` provides the Spartacus `CxErrorHandler`, which extends the default Angular `ErrorHandler`.
+As a result, all errors that occur during server-side rendering are passed to the `LoggerService`, and these errors are logged with an appropriate context.
 For more information about the `LoggerService`, see [Using the LoggerService](#using-the-loggerservice).

-**Note:** If you already provide in your application a custom Angular `ErrorHandler`, importing `ErrorHandlingModule.forRoot()` might cause the Spartacus `CxErrorHandler` to overwrite (or be overwritten with) your error handler (depending on the order of providers).
-In such a case, it is recommended that your custom `ErrorHandler` should extend Spartacus `CxErrorHandler` and use it's method `super.handleError()` to preserve the default Spartacus behavior as well as your custom one.
+**Note:** If you already provide in your application a custom Angular `ErrorHandler`, importing `ErrorHandlingModule.forRoot()` might cause the Spartacus `CxErrorHandler` to overwrite (or be overwritten with) your own error handler (depending on the order of providers).
+In this case, it is recommended that your custom `ErrorHandler` should extend the Spartacus `CxErrorHandler` and use the `super.handleError()` method of the `CxErrorHandler`.
+This preserves the default Spartacus behavior, while also preserving the behavior of your custom `ErrorHandler`.

-## LoggerService and Third-party Party Libraries
+## Enabling Standardized Logs in Third-party Party Libraries

 To ensure that you have context and proper formatting for the logs that are output by third-party libraries in your application, it is recommended that you verify whether custom loggers can be provided, and that you use the `LoggerService` if possible.
 Otherwise, the logs from third-party libraries will be written in plain text, without the request's context and without proper formatting.

 For example, Spartacus depends on the third party library `i18next` and configures a custom [logger plugin](https://www.i18next.com/misc/creating-own-plugins#logger) for `i18next`, so `i18next` prints all its logs using the Spartacus `LoggerService`.

-Similarly, you should check which other third party libraries are used in your application, and whether those libraries allow to configure a custom logging strategy.
+Similarly, you should check which other third party libraries are used in your application, and whether those libraries allow you to configure a custom logging strategy.
 If so, configure them to use the Spartacus `LoggerService` to ensure that the logs are written with proper context and formatting.

 For more information about the `LoggerService`, see [Using the LoggerService](#using-the-loggerservice).

-## Customizing Server-Side Contextual Logging
+## Customizing Standardized SSR Logging

-You can customize server-side contextual logging, and even provide a custom logger in place of the default one.
+You can customize standardized SSR logging, and even provide a custom logger in place of the default one.

 To implement a custom logger, you create a class that implements the `ExpressServerLogger` interface.
-It's recommended to extend the `DefaultExpressServerLogger` class to expand its existing functionality.
+It is recommended that you extend the `DefaultExpressServerLogger` class to expand its existing functionality.

 After the custom logger class is created, it can be passed to the `logger` property in the configuration object.
 The following is an example: